 After the first week of the term

-After the first week of the term has passed, you must withdraw from all courses through the Student Advocates Office—unless you are a University Division, Maurer School of Law, or international student.
+After the first week of the term has passed, except during summer sessions*, you must withdraw from all courses through the Student Advocates Office—unless you are a University Division, Maurer School of Law, or an international student.

 All other students must complete the Withdrawal from All Subjects form and submit it to the Student Advocates Office.
 Although you are not required to meet with a Student Advocate, we strongly recommend that you do.